noiseprotocol/noise_spec/noise.md

 2.6.
 Conventions
 -----------------

-Noise comes with some conventions for handling protocol versions and type fields, length fields, and padding fields.
+Noise comes with conventions for type and length fields, streaming encryption, padding, and error handling.
 These aren't a mandatory part of Noise, but adoption is encouraged.

 3. Sessions
 ============